 Likewise, if you have tags that you no longer use, you can delete them in the NCR Console.
 Similar to creating a tag, go to the tag list view and select a tag to delete.
 If there are many tags and the tag does not appear in the tag list, you can use the tag search function to find the tags you want to delete.
 Select the tag to delete and click the Delete Tag button to delete the selected tag.

 To receive notifications on image changes, register your webhook settings in the NCR Console.
 Select the registry to configure the webhook on, and select the Webhook tab on the details pane at the bottom.
 Click the Create Webhook button.
-When the Create Webhook dialog box appears, set the properties and click the OK button.
+When the Create Webhook dialog box appears, set the properties and click the Confirm button.
 Currently, notification settings using HTTP(S) calls and Slack messenger are supported.

 You can make settings to clean up (delete) the images and artifacts stored in a registry according to policies in the NCR Console.
 To use the image cleanup policy, select a repository to apply and click the Image Cleanup tab on the details pane at the bottom.
 Up to 15 image cleanup policies can be registered.